Grace Randolph

-Grace Randolph is an American reporter, film critic, YouTuber, and comic book writer.
+Grace Randolph is an American film critic, YouTuber, and comic book writer.
 On YouTube, she hosts her channel Beyond the Trailer.
-She has written numerous comics, among them issues of Justice League Unlimited and X-Men: Nation X, as well as creating the original comic book series Supurbia.
+She has written numerous comics, among them issues of Justice League Unlimited and X-Men: Nation X, as well as creating the original comic-book series Supurbia.

 Education

-Randolph studied at New York University's Tisch School of the Arts, and was part of the Upright Citizens Brigade comedy group.
+Randolph studied at New York University's Tisch School of the Arts, and studied sketch writing with the Upright Citizens Brigade comedy group.

 Career

 Comic books

 From 2008 to 2009, Randolph wrote for Tokyopop's manga adaptations of the Warcraft and StarCraft video game franchises.

-In 2009 Randolph wrote DC Comics's Justice League Unlimited #41.
+In 2009, Randolph wrote DC Comics' Justice League Unlimited #41.
 She went on to write Boom!
 Studios' Muppet Peter Pan, which was a reinterpretation of Peter Pan as a Muppet story.
 In 2010 she wrote Her-oes, a comic book mini-series about the teenage years of some of Marvel Comics' most famous female Avengers.
 In 2011 she wrote for Archaia's Fraggle Rock comic.

-In 2012 Randolph created and wrote the original comic book series Supurbia, which was published by Boom!
+In 2012, Randolph created and wrote the original comic book series Supurbia, which was published by Boom!
 Studios.
 Supurbia is a Real Housewives interpretation of the superhero genre, which "explores the drama of superheroes' personal lives" within the context of a suburban lifestyle.
 It was initially intended to be a four-issue limited series, but its success led to a twelve-issue continuation.

-She has also written for Marvel Comics' Her-oes and X-Men: Nation X.
+She has also written for Marvel Comics' X-Men: Nation X.

 YouTube and television

-In 2008 Randolph created Beyond the Trailer, a YouTube channel which discusses film and the film industry.
-As of January 2022, the channel has 940 thousand subscribers.
-In 2012 Beyond the Trailer became a part of Penske Media Corporation's digital network.
+In 2008, Randolph created Beyond the Trailer, a YouTube channel which discusses film and the film industry.
+In 2012, Beyond the Trailer became a part of Penske Media Corporation's digital network for a few years before leaving.

-From 2010 to 2011, Randolph was the host of Marvel Comics' weekly web news show, The Watcher.
-She revealed that she was fired by Marvel.
+From 2010 to 2011, Randolph was the host of Marvel Comics' weekly web news show, The Watcher, before she was fired by Marvel.

 In 2011, in association with Bleeding Cool, she created the YouTube channel Think About the Ink.
 The videos explore comic books and the comic book industry, as well as TV adaptations of comic book properties.
 The channel's last video was uploaded in March 2015.

-From 2012 to 2013 she was associated with Movieline.
+From 2012 to 2013, she was associated with Movieline.
 In 2014 and 2015, she was an entertainment correspondent for WTNH NEWS8, appearing on Good Morning Connecticut.

+Film

-In 2019 Randolph appeared in a post-credits scene in the film Zombieland: Double Tap in a cameo as an entertainment reporter alongside actor Bill Murray, who played a fictionalized version of himself.
+In 2019, Randolph appeared in a post-credits scene in the film Zombieland: Double Tap in a cameo as an entertainment reporter alongside actor Bill Murray, who played a fictionalized version of himself.